danny-avila/LibreChat/docs/install/windows_install.md

 - **Make a batch file to automate the starting process**
   - Open a text editor
   - Paste the following code in a new document
-  - The meilisearch executable needs to be at the root of the chatgpt-clone directory
+  - The meilisearch executable needs to be at the root of the LibreChat directory
   - Put your MeiliSearch master key instead of "your_master_key_goes_here"
-  - Save the file as "C:/chatgpt-clone/chatgpt-clone.bat"
+  - Save the file as "C:/LibreChat/LibreChat.bat"
   - you can make a shortcut of this batch file and put it anywhere

 ```
 start "MeiliSearch" cmd /k "meilisearch --master-key your_master_key_goes_here

-start "ChatGPT-Clone" cmd /k "npm run backend"
+start "LibreChat" cmd /k "npm run backend"

-REM this batch file goes at the root of the chatgpt-clone directory (C:/chatgpt-clone/)
+REM this batch file goes at the root of the LibreChat directory (C:/LibreChat/)
 ```
+##

-### **Update**
+## **Update**
 - run `git pull` from the root dir
 - Run npm ci from root directory `npm ci`
 - Build the client by running `npm run frontend`